Beyond Monorepos - Consistency Across Multiple GitHub Repositories Without Centralizing Your Code

 As codebases grow increasingly complex, tools that provide consistency without sacrificing independence will become essential parts of the development ecosystem.

-RepoFileSync is leading this shift toward "virtual monorepos"—the logical centralization of standards while maintaining the physical separation of code.
+RepoFileSync is built for this shift toward "virtual monorepos"—the logical centralization of standards while maintaining the physical separation of code.
 It's repository management for the real world, where one-size-fits-all solutions rarely work.